Uralstech/uralstech.github.io/_posts/2023-07-07-Coding-With-GPT.md

 For one of my Unity projects, I needed the latest Google Play Billing Library (v6.0.1) for in app products.
 Unity's IAP solution only implemented the basics of v5.
 So, I thought, why not let ChatGPT create an Android native plugin which implements the latest version of the Google Play Billing Library?
 I could maybe even learn some Kotlin while doing so.

 I started by asked ChatGPT exactly what I wanted.
 No luck, "the code will be too long".
 I told it to create a Kotlin class to contain the native code.
 It made a simple Kotlin class.
-Then I took it through each feature which I needed to add to the plugin, and voila, I got a big Kotlin class which should... do something...
+Then I took it through each feature which I needed to add to the plugin, and voila, I got a big Kotlin class which should do... something.
 Wait, what's that?!
+Warnings?!
 Deprecated functions?!

-Yes, with the knowledge cutoff of ChatGPT, it was not able to get all the new features of Billing v6.0.1 and created the Kotlin script using a few "deprecated" functions.
+Yes, with the knowledge cutoff of ChatGPT, it was not able to get all the new features of Billing v6.0.1 and created the Kotlin script using a few deprecated functions.
 I had to fix these manually.

+Next, I tried GitHub Copilot at $10 /month, but it's just a complex autocomplete program.
+Copilot X would definitely be better, so I cancelled the subscription.
+I'm still in the 30-day free trial period, so I didn't lose any money.
+Copilot and Copilot X are still, as advertised, just CO-pilots.
+Don't expect them to do everything for you.
+I do want to try Code GPT as someone suggested here but it will probably also suffer from the knowledge cutoff issue as it still uses GPT 3.5/4.

+Still, Copilot does make things much more convenient while writing code.

-Because of the knowledge cut-off problem, I got an OpenAI Plus subscription and got access to GPT-4 and some internet-searching plugins.
-Still, no luck.
+Because of the knowledge cut-off problem, I got a ChatGPT Plus subscription at $20 /month and got access to GPT-4 and some internet-searching plugins.
+No luck.
 It gets the correct documentation pages for each feature but does not seem to remember the contents of the pages.

+Also, GPT-4 has a 25-requests-per-3-hours limit, even though it is paid.
+I hit the limit quite a few times.

+I sometimes encountered a bug where GPT-4 would infinitely repeat the same code in a reply.
+It starts writing the code, abruptly cuts off, says it will continue from that point, and repeats the process seemingly infinitely.

+If the code is too long, ChatGPT and GPT-4 stop, and a "Continue" button pop ups next to the "Regenerate" button.
+You will have to click the button to continue the code.
+One time, the button did not appear and GPT said:

+When I sent the continue message, it did finish the code, but I found this strange.

-Now, I am convinced that AI will not replace programmers any time soon.
+I am convinced that AI will not replace programmers any time soon.
 The knowledge cut-off is a big issue, especially for these types of tasks.
 I have stopped working on this experiment because of this.
-If anyone is interested in the code, the link to the GitHub repository is down below.
+If anyone is interested, a link to the GitHub repository is at the end of this post.

+The plugin should work for things like basic IAPs and auto-renewing subscriptions, but I have not tested any of that.
+All I know is that it initializes and connects to the billing service.
+I have not tested any further.
+I stopped development (for now) as GPT could not code a solution for localized purchase validation (Unity IAP has this feature).

+I would like to thank JD_2020 for the free "Web Requests" plugin.

 [![Play Billing v6 For Unity](https://img.shields.io/badge/Play_Billing_v6_For_Unity-black?style=for-the-badge&logo=github&color=FFFFFF&logoColor=000000)](https://github.com/Uralstech/Play-Billing-v6-For-Unity)